-I visited Boston not expecting to be too impressed but I was pleasantly surprised how much I loved the city.
-Because I had such a fantastic time on our weekend trip, Boston became one of my favourite cities in the USA to spend over a weekend.
+I visited Boston over a weekend not expecting to be too impressed, but I was pleasantly surprised at how much I loved this city.
+I had such a fantastic time spending a weekend in Boston, and so Boston undoubtedly became one of my favourite cities in the USA to spend over a weekend.

-My love for the city is what spurred me to create the ultimate 2 days in Boston itinerary.
-My itinerary consists of a map including destinations such as restaurants, historical sites, parks and much more.
+My love for the city is what spurred me to create a two-day itinerary for the ultimate weekend in Boston.
+My itinerary consists of a map which includes destinations such as restaurants, historical sites, parks and so much more.

 Note: We did a LOT of walking so make sure to bring some comfy shoes if you’re following this itinerary.
 The only area we did not walk to was the Sam Adams Brewery Tour.